Starting today, I'm going to fill you in on important parts of the novel. I'll start with what starts it all and talk about the first sentence!

-So honestly, the whole first line issue in novels really ticks me off.
+Honestly, the whole first line issue in novels ticks me off.
 Not the first line so much as the "first page" or "first chapter" or even "first three chapters."
-I guess my intros can be slow, what with exposition and at-first-it's-cliche-and-then-it-gets-less-cliche.
-I'm a fan of prologues for the action and stuff, which is also not "in" at the moment.
+I guess my intros can be slow.
+I'm a fan of prologues, which is also not "in" at the moment.
 I'll admit it's a problem.
-But it makes me mad that agents and publishers judge based off of just the first section of your work.
+But it makes me mad that literary agents and publishers judge based off of just the first section of your work.

-I have been informed that this is because readers often look through the first pages and if you don't hook them, they don't go for it.
-I think this is rubbish, but maybe it's because I'm such a virulent reader.
-I always read the synopsis flapishness, and then I go ahead and dive in if I like the idea.
-I'll admit a particularly boring start will jolt me out (I had this problem with Lord of the Rings.
-Also, Inkheart.), but in general the first part of the book has very little to do with the actual book quality.
+I have been informed that this is because readers often look through the first pages, and if you don't hook them, they don't buy the book.
+I struggle to believe this, but maybe it's because I'm such a voracious reader.
+I decide what to read based on the blurb; I dive in if I like the idea.
+I'll admit a particularly boring start can jolt me out (I had this problem with Lord of the Rings.
+Also, Inkheart.), but in general, the first part of the book doesn't decide overall enjoyment for me.

-Moving past that though, it is true, and always will be, that the first line makes the book.
-Not to mention, first lines are particularly amusing to peruse.
-You can always get a sense of the story from a really good first line, and hopefully it'll jolt you as well.
-So today I'm going to list some of my favorite first lines from books I've read, and also give you the first lines of my books (no guarantees on their quality).
-So sit back, and enjoy!
+However, it is true, and always will be, that the first line can make the book.
+They're particularly amusing to peruse.
+You get a sense of the story from a really good first line, and hopefully, it will have a strong effect on you too.
+So today I'm going to list some of my favorite first lines and also give you the first lines of my WIPs (no guarantees on their quality).

 Best First Lines of Other Books

 All children, except one, grow up.